Selecting a language will automatically trigger the translation of the page content.

 About €800

-The loyalty allowance is tax-free (but it must be reported with all of your income).
+The loyalty allowance is exempt from income tax (but you have to declare it with all your income).

-It is not subject to social levies (CSG, CRDS...).
+It is also exempt from social levies (CSG, CRDS...).

-It is non-transferrable (it is assigned to you personally and therefore cannot be assigned to another person).
+It is non-transferable (it is assigned to you personally and therefore cannot be transferred to another person).

-It is cumulative with any income or social benefit.
+It can be combined with any income or social benefit.

 Between 2005 and 2015

-You have the right to loyalty and recognition (PFR) if you meet the following conditions:
+You have the right to a loyalty and recognition benefit (LFR) if you meet the following conditions

-• You have completed at least 20 years of service (15 years if your operational disability has been medically recognised)
+• You have completed at least 20 years of service (15 years if your operational disability has been medically recognized)

-• You are up to date on your pension insurance contribution
+• You are up to date with your pension insurance contribution

 The LIP is paid only once a year.

-You can use the LCP website to find out how much it costs.
-To do this, you need to log in and open a personal account.
+You can use the LIP website to find out how much it costs.
+To do this, you need to sign in and open a personal account.

-The LIP is tax-free (but it must be reported with all of your income).
+The LIP is exempt from income tax (but you have to report it with all of your income).

-It is not subject to social levies (CSG, CRDS...).
+It is also exempt from social levies (CSG, CRDS...).

-It is non-transferrable (it is assigned to you personally and therefore cannot be assigned to another person).
+It is non-transferable (it is assigned to you personally and therefore cannot be transferred to another person).

-It is cumulative with any income or social benefit.
+It can be combined with any income or social benefit.

 FYI